legend855/rnn_classification/README.md

-# Claims classification with LSTM and GRU

-Implementation of text classification with a vanilla RNN, an LSTM and GRU.

-### RNN
-Implementations in model.py

-GRU implementation is a wip.
-Stay tuned
+## Sentiment classification
+ Classification on a dataset containing claims made to Bank of America, with human annotations.

+The classifiers tried are a vanilla RNN and a GRU, with a linear layer, and softmax, The loss is a negative log likelihood.

+See src/model.py